 CONCLUSION

 There is a relationship between self-efficacy and pandemic burnout in nurses, where high self-efficacy can reduce the pandemic burnout experienced.
 It is hoped that nurses who have high self-efficacy can maintain their self-efficacy.
 Hospital management is expected to develop strategies to prevent nurses who experience pandemic burnout from turning over.
 Further research is expected to examine interventions to reduce pandemic burnout in nurses.

+Add the limitation of your study

 REFERENCES